 Too many of us use this excuse.
 I don’t have time.
-Ya you do.
-Remember all you need is 15-20.
-Hell you can even get in a fun little mini workout in 10 minutes if that’s all the time you have.
+Ya, you do.
+Remember, all you need is 15-30.
+Hell, you can even get in a fun little mini-workout in 10 minutes if that’s all the time you have.

 Find time.
 YOU and your health are so important.
-Tell your family to go entertain themselves for 15 minutes while you take some time for you.
+Tell your family to entertain themselves for 15 minutes while you take some time for yourself.
 This article might help you a bit.

 4 Put it on your calendar